JoeClos/JoeClos/README.md

 - 🔭 &nbsp; I’m currently learning React.
 - 🎓 &nbsp; I’ve previously studied Angular & Java in Helsinki Business School.
-- 🤔 &nbsp; I like learning and exploring new technologies.
+- 🌱 &nbsp; I like learning and exploring new technologies.
-- 🎓 &nbsp; Studying Computer Science, computer programming and Mathematics.
 - 🌱 &nbsp; Enthusiast also in Full-Stack development.
 - ✍️ &nbsp; I solve sudoku in my free time and I like to take long walks in the Finland's forests/parks.